Ghibli Park: Mononoke Village

-Mononoke Village will represent, as its name suggests, Princess Mononoke.
+Mononoke Village represents, as its name suggests, Princess Mononoke.
 It is based on the film's settings such as Irontown and Emishi Village.
-It will showcase models of the many mystical creatures featured in the film.
-It is also going to house a village settlement, a traditional charcoal burner's hut, and an area where visitors can work iron forge bellows.
+It showcases models of the many mystical creatures featured in the film.
+It is also houses a village settlement, a traditional charcoal burner's hut, and an area where visitors can work iron forge bellows.

 Valley of Witches

 Valley of Witches takes inspiration from the film Kiki's Delivery Service and the wastelands in Howl's Moving Castle.
-This area will include restaurants and small amusement facilities, keeping to the theme of the park having no big rides or attractions.
-The area will also have a replica of Kiki and her parents’ home, as well as Gütiokipänjä, the bakery is which Kiki works at in the film.
-Furthermore, there will be a life-size Howl's Moving Castle, set to be four or five storeys high, also having the hat shop from the film.
-The valley is going to be the biggest area of the park, and is set to open in March 2024.
+This area includes restaurants and two small children's rides, consisting of a Zamperla Magic Bikes ride themed to Castle in the Sky and a carousel featuring elements of the three films in addition to Princess Mononoke, keeping to the theme of the park having no big rides or attractions.
+The area also has a replica of Kiki and her parents' home, as well as the bakery Gütiokipänjä.
+A life-sized replica of Howl's Moving Castle, four to five stories high, is the centerpiece of the area.
+The valley opened on March 16, 2024.